luontola/tdd-mooc/data/exercises.md

 # Exercise 3: Untestable code

 > This exercise's goal is to teach why test-last is harder than test-first, and how to cope with things that make testing hard.
-During this exercise, you are allowed to write the production code before the test code.

-You may clone the project <https://github.com/luontola/tdd-mooc-new-js-project> to have a starting point.

-The assignment is to *write a function which is as hard to test as possible.
-Then write tests for it.* (If you manage to write truly untestable code and can't figure out how to test it, please bring it to the [study group](/practicalities#study-groups) so that we can examine it together.)

-The following list contains some things which make testing harder (see [chapter 3](/3-challenges)).
-Write some code which uses at least four (4) of them.

-* Singletons or global variables
-* File system
-* Network sockets
-* Time
-* Concurrency
-* Randomness

-After you have written the hard-to-test code, write tests for it.
-Try to come up with tricks that allow you to test the code without refactoring it to be more testable.
+Clone the project <https://github.com/luontola/tdd-mooc-untestable-code> and follow its instructions.

+The assignment is to *refactor the untestable code examples to make them testable, and then write tests for them.*

 ##### What to submit